Serving

 Salt

+All volume measures are after chopping small (chilis after breaking up a bit).
 This paste is traditionally made by pounding in a large stone mortar, and that's still really the best way for parts.
-See Note-6
+See Note-7

 2. Grind THAI CHILIS to powder in your spice grinder and add to the spice mix.
 Break the CALIFORNIA CHILIS open and spill out the seeds - then break them up, grind to a powder and add to the Spice Mix.

-3. Slice GALANGAL very thin.
-Cut off skin and slice into fine threads, then slice the threads crosswise into tiny bits.
+3. Peel GALANGAL if needed, and slice very thin.
+Slice into fine threads, then slice the threads crosswise into tiny bits.
 Pound to thin flakes in the mortar.
 Pour out into a bowl separate from the spice mix.

 4. Slice LIME PEEL into tiny bits and pound as with the Galangal.
 Add to the Galangal mix.